DrUlrichAnders/2021-ws_do_presentation-skills/presentation-skills.md

 - from general to specific
 - from core to outer layers
 - from need to know to nice to know
+- suck out the essence from your topic!
+- Provocative introduction quote

 ---